peteri/CirtechCPM/src/README.md

 | 2   | 0-F     | `$2100` | CPMLDR.COM - CP/M loader loaded |

 ## cpm3bios

-`cmp3bios` contains the various SPR files
+`cmp3bios` contains the source code to the main BIOS (or at least will do) along with the SPR files to build CPM3.SYS.